 Featured Speaker: Michael F. Suarez, S.J., “What the Digital Delivers – and Why the Book Still Matters.”
 In this illustrated lecture, Michael F. Suarez, S.J., Director of Rare Book School and Editor-in-Chief of Oxford Scholarly Editions Online discussed the information ecosystems of the C21 library.

 Wednesday, December 2, 2015

 Prof. William Bulman, History and Global Studies, “Digitizing Democracy: A Quantitative Perspective on the Legislative Archive and the Rise of Majority Rule.”
-Prof. Bulman was the recipient of the first Lehigh University Center for Teaching & Learning Digital Faculty Fellowship grant, sponsored in part by the Friends.
+Prof. Bulman was the recipient of the first Lehigh University Center for Teaching & Learning Digital Faculty Fellowship grant, sponsored in part by the Friends of the Lehigh Libraries.

 Thursday, March 31, 2016

 Heather Joseph, Director SPARC (Scholarly Publishing and Academic Resources Coalition) Campus visit, meetings with faculty and students on open access publishing.
 Public talk: “Open Access, Bit by Bit: Why Scholarly Publication Must Change”

 Co-sponsorship, Dennis Lehane, Guest Artist.
 Also co-sponsor for community reading and panel discussion on Lehane at the Bethlehem Area Public Library (March 21, 2016)

 Sonnet SLAM!
 For National Poetry Month.
 Honoring the 400th anniversary of the death of William Shakespeare .
 Special exhibition of Linderman’s Shakespeare folios

 Annie Johnson, CLIR Postdoctoral Fellow, “Profiting from Learning: Selling Reference Books in Nineteenth-Century America.”
 How Noah Webster and the Merriam brothers turned dictionaries into *best sellers*.